jaguilar/pybricks-ev3-ffi-demo/README.md

 through all the steps of getting the `ffi` module working on pybricks on EV3.

 This project is not supported.
-I've only tried it on Ubuntu Linux in WSL2.
+The current version seems to work fine on a Raspberry Pi 4 build host connected to an EV3 via bluetooth.

 ## Requirements

 * SSH/SCP
 * Python
-* Docker
+* `arm-linux-gnueabi-gcc` and `arm-linux-gnueabi-gcc` are on `PATH`

 ## Tour

 * `common.sh` contains common functions and definitions used throughout the project to build the example code.
-It also contains hacks for working out of WSL.
+It also contains hacks for working out of WSL, which I did in a previous version of this work.
-* `demo_helloworld.sh` shows the steps for cross-compiling a hello_world
-  C program and running it on the toolchain container itself.
 * `demo_helloworld_ev3.sh` takes the previous example a step further and demonstrates the program running on the EV3 brick.
 * `demo_pyfib_ev3.sh` demonstrates running some simple Fibonacci sequence